caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

     public class ChocolateEgg : Egg
     {
         // This code will not compile, because it creates an implicit call to the
-        // nonexistent parameterless constructor.
+        // nonexistent parameterless Egg constructor.
-        public ChocolateEgg()
+        public ChocolateEgg() { }
-        {

     }
 }
-}
 ```

-Both of these situations can be resolved by specifying that the derived class's constructor(s) should call a specific constructor in the immediate superclass, using the `base` keyword.
-This is required if the superclass has no parameterless constructor.
+However, you can specify that the derived class's constructor(s) should call a parameterised constructor in the immediate superclass, using the `base` keyword.
+This is required if the superclass has no parameterless constructor, and avoids the compilation error in the previous example.

 ```
 namespace MyExample